UniversalModel/core/APPENDIX_FPC_TRIADIC_COMPRESSION.md

 > $$f_1 \sim f_2 \iff \exists\, g \in G:\; f_1 = g \cdot f_2.$$
 > $D_F$ stores one **orbit representative** per class; the per-token element $g_i=(s_i,a_i)$ recovers the instance.

-This formalises *"мащабирам по константи или релации"*:
+This formalises *"I scale by constants or relations"*:

 - **Constant scaling** $s$: a shape and the same shape enlarged $s\times$ (each cell → an $s\times s$ block) share one Form entry; only $s_i$ differs.
 Scale-invariance.
 - **Relation** $\rho$: a shape and its rotation/reflection/affine image share one Form entry; the relation is carried by the **Action** channel ($\mathrm{IDENT}, \mathrm{ROT90}, \mathrm{ROT180}, \mathrm{INVERT}, \dots$).